brunobat/quarkus-in-prod/README.md

 The Hero Service consumes the event published by the Legume Service and transform the Legume into a Super Hero Legume.

-Both Legume and Hero Service store the data into a Posgres database.
+Both Legume and Hero Service store the data into a Postgres database.

 A separate R Service also exists in the project structure.
 This service showcases the Polyglot capabilities of GraalVM by mixing Java and R code in the same project.
 The R Service exposes a Calculator with the most common operations, with